 The prime benefits of 5G devices will be significantly faster speeds in data access, downloading and streaming content.
-In addition, 5G devices will have increased computing power and make use of faster connectivity, meaning that the devices will enjoy virtually instantaneous connections to the network, as well as greater connectivity when on the move.
-5G will enable applications such as reprote monitoring, automation of production, medical menitoring and even remote surgery.
+In addition, 5G devices will have increased corputing power and make use of faster connectivity, meaning that the devices will enjoy virtually instantaneous connections to the network, as well as greater connectivity where on the move.
+5G will enable applications such as remote monitoring, automation of production, medical monto ing and even remote surgery.

+How does 5G work?

-5G will deliver faster speeds, better response times and greater capacity.
+5G will reliver faster speeds, better response times and greater capacity.
 5G networks are designed to work in conjunction with 4G networks using a range of macro cells, small cells and dedicated in-building systems.

 Small cells will be a feature of 5G networks and will evolve to include the use of millimetre wave (mmWave) frequencies.

 Small cells are mini base stations designed for very localised coverage typically from 10 metres to a few hundred metres providing in-fill for the larger macro network.
 Small cells will be essential for the 5G networks.

+5G devices will have increased computing power and make use of faster connectivity, meaning that the devices will enjoy virtually instantaneous connections to the network, as well as greater connectivity when on the move.

+asedunde

-5G devices
+5G and EME Safety

-will have increased

-computing power and make

-use of faster connectivity,

-meaning that the devices

-will enjoy virtually

-instantaneous connections

-to the network, as well

-as greater connectivity

-when on the move.

-5G and EME Safety Are there safety limits for 5G?
+Are there safety limits for 5G?

 Yes.
 Comprehensive international guidelines exist governing exposure to radio waves including the frequencies proposed for 5G.
 The limits have been established by independent scientific organisations, such as the International Commission on Non-Ionizing Radiation Protection (ICNIRP), and include substantial margins of safety to protect all people including children and the elderly at all times.

 These guidelines have been widely adopted in standards around the world, including in Australia by the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) and are endorsed by the World Health Organization (WHO).

 WHAT DO THE EXPERTS SAY ABOUT 5G AND HEALTH?

-In relation to radio frequency exposures and wherese technology and health, including frequency used for 5G, the World Health Organization (WHO) states: "Despite extensive research to date there is no evidence to conclude that exposure to low level electromagnetic fields is harmful to human fivality."
-In relation to 5G frequencies, Dogarah Loughran, Director of the Australian centre for Electromagnetic Bioeffects Research at the University of Wollongong states:
+In relation to radio frequency exposures and wikeless technology and health, including frequencies sed for 5G, the World Health Organization (WHO states:

+"Despite extensive research, is thate there is no evidence to conclude that exposure to low level electromyonetic fields is harmful to burnan health."

+In relation to 5G requencies, Dr Sarah Loughran, Directorof the Australian Centre for Electomagnetic Bioeffects Research

-"The higher frequencies [of 5G] actually means that the energy doesn't penetrate as deeply into the body than previous fourth generation and other generation technologies have."
+The higher frequencies [of 5G] actually means that the energy doesn't penetrate as deeply into the body than previous fourth generation and other generation technologies have."

 In relation to 5G and health, ARPANSA states: